-During this exceptional period, we would like to inform you that the clinic remains open to receive sick patients and emergencies.
+During this exceptional period, we would like to inform you that the clinic remains open.
 We are still renewing prescriptions and you can come pick up food for your animal.
 For the moment, our opening hours remain unchanged.
 In order to protect both you and ourselves, and also in order to contribute to the efforts being put in place to stop the spread of the virus, we feel it necessary to establish certain measures:

 - Only the animal will be present during the consultation.

 - It is important to call us to book an appointment.
 At your arrival contact us and we will advise you of the appropriate protocol.

 - All annual exams and routine surgeries are made by appointment.

 - We recommend calling us in advance so we can prepare your products (food, medication) before your arrival at the clinic.

 - All payments will be made over the phone.
 We will take your order to you outside the clinic.